greyivy/OrnithologistsGuild/docs/DEVELOPERS.md

 # Creating a static perch on a map

+Mod authors can add static perches to their maps.
+Birds will naturally land and roost on them!

 Set **map** property `Perches` to a value in the following format:

 `x y zOffset type` where `x` and `y` are tile coordinates, `zOffset` is a pixel offset on the Z axis to position a bird on the perch and `type` is currently always `0` (roost perch type).
 Multiple perches can be specified with a `/` separating them.